nteetor/yonder/docs/0.0.5/inputs/checkbarInput.md

 ---
 this: checkbarInput
-filename: R/bars.R
+filename: R/checkbox.R
 layout: page
 roxygen:
-  title: Checkbar and radiobar inputs
+  title: Checkbox inputs
   description: |-
-    These inputs behave similarly to their counter parts, checkbox and radio inputs.
-However, yonder's checkbox input is a singleton value, thus the checkbar input is more akin to shiny's checkbox group input.
+    A reactive checkbox input.
+When a checkbox input is unchecked the reactive value is `NULL`.
+When checked the checkbox input reactive value is `value`.
+    Unlike shiny, yonder's checkbox inputs are a singleton value.
   parameters:
   - name: id
-    description: A character string specifying the id of the input.
-  - name: choices
     description: |-
-      A character vector or flat list of character strings specifying the labels of the checkbar or radiobar options.
+      A character string specifying the id of the checkbox input, the reactive value of the checkbox input is available to the shiny server function as part of the `input` object.
-  - name: values
+  - name: choice,choices
     description: |-
-      A character vector, flat list of character strings, or object to coerce to either, specifying the values of the checkbar or radiobar options, defaults to `choices`.
+      A character string or vector specifying a label for the checkbox or checkbar.
-  - name: selected
+  - name: value
     description: |-
-      One or more of `values` indicating which of the checkbar or radiobar options are selected by default, defaults to `NULL`, in which case there is no default option.
+      A character string, object to coerce to a character string, or `NULL` specifying the value of the checkbox or a new value for the checkbox, defaults to `choice`.
+  - name: checked
+    description: |-
+      If `TRUE` the checkbox renders in a checked state, defaults to `FALSE`.
+  - name: '...'
+    description: |-
+      Additional named arguments passed as HTML attributes to the parent element.
   sections: ~
   return: ~
   family: inputs